ivansible/server/roles/lin-tor/README.md

 # ivansible.lin_tor

-This role installs tor daemon with privoxy forwarding on linux.
+This role installs tor daemon with privoxy forwarding on Linux.

 ## Requirements